u1i/amplify-cli/README.md

-# Amplify Mesh Client
+# Amplify Client

-Basically, [this](https://github.com/Axway/Setup-Amplify-Mesh-Governance/wiki/Step-1.-Install-required-tools-to-manage-the-AWS-EC2-instance) in a nutshell.

-The interactice image contains:
+The interactice image contains all the commandline tools you need to work with the Amplify Platform:

 * AWS CLI
 * kubectl